nkanyang/data-process-cli/README.md

 3.Get Average Time to ship(in days), and Number of Orders For Each Month(grouped by year), and by each Country(grouped by region),with totals for each levl.

-The sample of source file and output file can be found in data-sample.
+The sample of source file and output file can be found in data-sample.We assume the data file contains clean data that make sense.

 ## How To Install